Escrow Payment Definition

 Here we can see some examples.

-Imagine a person owes a total of $3000 per year in property tax and $1800 for insurance premium, to get the monthly escrow payment amount we need to add this tax and premium expense then divide the result by 12.
+Imagine a person owes $3000 per year in property tax and $1800 for insurance premiums.
+To get the monthly escrow payment amount, we need to add this tax and premium expense and divide the result by 12.

 Monthly Escrow Payment = ($3000 +$1800) / 12 = $400

-Imagine two-person enters into an arrangement with third-person involving gambling escrow payment whereby first two-person bets on winning of two different out of ten horses running in a horse race.
-If either of both the horse wins the race, escrow agent i.e. the third person who has been handed over possession of money will make payment to one of the people whose horse wins the race otherwise money will be returned as it is after the deduction of escrow commission.
+Imagine a two-person entering into an arrangement with a third-person involving gambling escrow payment whereby the first two-person bets on winning two different out of ten horses running in a horse race.
+If either of both the horse wins the race, the escrow agent, i.e., the third person who has been handed over possession of money, will make payment to one of the people whose horse wins the race; otherwise, the money will be returned as it is after the deduction of escrow commission.

-Therefore, as per the above terms and conditions, the third person will hand over money owner else will return it after the completion of a horse race.
-The escrow agent will earn commission in either of the case.
+Therefore, as per the above terms and conditions, the third person will hand over the money to the owner , else will return it after completing a horse race.
+The escrow agent will earn a commission in either of the cases.